Genivia/RE-flex/doc/index.md

 new regex matching engines or libraries to be included in the RE/flex framework in the future.

-For backward compatibility with Flex and Bison that requires global definitions of functions and variables, you should use <b>`reflex`</b> with option `−−flex` and option `−−bison`.
-These options combined generate the global non-reentrant "yy" functions and variables, such as `yylex()` and `yytext`.
+For backward compatibility with Flex and Bison, that require global definitions of functions and variables, we invoke <b>`reflex`</b> with options `−−flex` and `−−bison`.
+These options, when combined, produce the global "yy" functions and variables, such as `yylex()` and `yytext`.

 In this document we refer to a *regex* as a shorthand for *regular expression*.
 Some of you may not agree with this broad use of terminology.
 The term regular